apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 2. Numeric constants will fill in the missing values as well,
 3. Operator - which returns one or more timelines

 Returns only a single timeline representing the quantile of all the time series for each timestamp.
 Note that "instance" attribute is not there in the result.

-***
+---

 ##### DIVIDE

-    DIVIDE(TS(componet1, *, metrics1), 100)
+    DIVIDE(TS(component1, *, metrics1), 100)

 Divide Operator.
 Accepts two arguments, both can be univariate or multivariate.
 Each can be of one of the following types:

 1. Numeric constant will be considered as a constant time series for all applicable timestamps, they will not fill the missing values
 2. Operator - returns one or more timelines

 Three main cases are:

-1. When both operands are multivariate -
+1. When both operands are multivariate
     1. Divide operation will be done on matching data, that is, with same instance id.
     2. If the instances in both the operands do not match, error is thrown.
     3. Returns multivariate time series, each representing the result of division on the two corresponding time series.
-2. When one operand is univariate, and other is multivariate -
+2. When one operand is univariate, and other is multivariate
     1. This includes division by constants as well.
     2. The univariate operand will participate with all time series in multivariate.
     3. The instance information of the multivariate time series will be preserved in the result.
     4. Returns multivariate time series.
-3. When both operands are univariate.
+3. When both operands are univariate
     1. Instance information is ignored in this case
     2. Returns univariate time series which is the result of division operation.

-***
+---

 ##### MULTIPLY